Want a basic technical understanding of solar PV project terminology? Read on…

 Remember, CURRENT is constant and Voltage ADDS in series circuits.

-In a parallel circuit, all of the positives are connected together and the negative are connected together, each separate.
+In a parallel circuit, all of the positives are connected together and the negative are connected together, each separately.

 In parallel circuits, CURRENT ADDS and voltage stays constant.

-DC means direct current.
+DC stands for direct current.
 DC is the type of electricity where the voltage and current stay constant over time.
 Typical DC applications are batteries, solar modules, and wind turbines.